maxi-blocks/maxi-blocks/readme.txt

 == Changelog ==

+_Updates 15 Aug 2024_
+MaxiBlocks v1.9.5
+* Update: Optimized performance for MaxiBlocks in the Editing Experience and FSE Site Editor, resulting in faster load times and smoother interactions.
+* Update: Introduced a new setting to customize avatar size in Dynamic Content.
+* Fix: Resolved an issue where icon hover effects created in the Interaction Builder were not functioning correctly, ensuring a consistent user experience.
+* Fix: Addressed a bug that prevented fonts from loading on the frontend when switching Style Cards without making any other changes to the page.

+_Updates 1 Aug 2024_
+MaxiBlocks v1.9.4
+* Update: Enhanced compatibility with the upcoming MaxiBlocks Go theme, optimizing integration and performance for future theme updates.
+* Update: Expanded Dynamic Content functionality to support current item templates for specific posts, authors, categories, tags, and WooCommerce products, enabling more flexible content management.
+* Fix: Resolved an issue ensuring the Roboto font consistently appears in the Editor UI when the MaxiBlocks plugin is active, providing a cohesive visual experience.
+* Fix: Optimized the Editor height when creating Custom Templates to improve the overall editing experience and ensure content is easily accessible.

 _Updates 19 Jul 2024_
 MaxiBlocks v1.9.3
 * Security: Fixed arbitrary file deletion vulnerability for Authenticated (Subscriber+) (CVE-2024-6885).
 Thanks to Lucio Sá for the responsible disclosure.